Remembering Joe Green: The Life & Art of Giuseppe Verdi

 One of Leontyne Price’s best trills from the La Scala Verdi Requiem can be heard in the video clip below during the time range of 7:43 – 7:53.

 During the Second World War at the Nazi concentration camp of Theresienstadt better known as Terezin, Verdi’s Requiem was performed an astounding 16 times.
 A Romanian conductor and composer named Rafael Schachter both organized and conducted the singers and instrumentalists from start to finish.
 Having only his one copy of the score which he carried with him everywhere, Schachter secretly arranged rehearsals with his fellow inmates until they were at a performance level to present Verdi’s masterpiece to the public.
 When asked why he dared to perform a Catholic Requiem among predominantly Jewish prisoners, Schachter replied:

 “We must respond to the worst of mankind with the best of mankind.”

-A poster depicting Rafael Schachter conducting his performances of the Verdi Requiem held at the Terezin concentration camp used by the Symphony Orchestras of Chicago, Seattle, and San Diego with their commemorative concerts called the “Defiant Requiem”.
+A poster depicting Rafael Schachter conducting his performances of the Verdi Requiem held at the Terezin concentration camp created for the promotion of the Symphony Orchestras of Chicago, Seattle, and San Diego in performing their commemorative concerts called the “Defiant Requiem”.